conmac7/oss-selfhosted-catalog/README.md

 <h3 id="serenity-os" align="center">SerenityOS</h3>

->SerenityOS is a free and open source desktop operating system that has been in continuous development since 2018.
+&nbsp;SerenityOS is a free and open source desktop operating system that has been in continuous development since 2018.
 Initially the one-man project of Swedish programmer Andreas Kling, SerenityOS is now developed by a community of hobbyists.

 The system supports the x86-64 instruction set, features a preemptive kernel, and hosts multiple complex applications including its own web browser and integrated development environment (IDE)